Hanis3-gatech/CS7641-Project-15/README.md

 <pre>
 Least Squares RMSE: 1.6305999856398685
 Ridge RMSE: 1.6305999856398685
-Elastic RMSE: 3.503569676558001 ← Check this
+Elastic RMSE: 3.503569676558001
 Lasso RMSE: 1.1305735649223199
 Adaptive RMSE: 3.0044117670893855
 Guess Zeros RMSE: 3.0044117670893855
 Guess Mean RMSE: 1.950980339219909
 </pre>

-In a most naive way – we run all the regression methods we've got at this dataset.
+In a somewhat immature way – we fire every regression methods we've got at this dataset.
 What was most critical to us is that the RMSE of a regression method is less than a naive guess of the mean of y.
-If out a regression methods RMSE is near a naive guess of the mean of y, then it is the case that essentially random guessing would yield more meaningful results.
-We see that Lasso and Elastic-net show great promise, while OLS and Ridge are at least reasonable.
+If out a regression methods RMSE is near or above a naive guess of the mean of y, then it is the case that a random toddler guessing would yield more meaningful results.
+We see that Lasso and Elastic-net show great promise, while OLS and Ridge are at-least reasonable.
 <pre>
+**Number of Non-zero Coefficients**
 Important Features Least Squares:   54675
 Important Features Ridge:           54675
 Important Features Elastic-net:     195